oslabs-beta/starfleet/README.md

 starfleet init
 ```

-The graphqlsrc folder will be created in your current working directory:
+The /graphqlsrc folder will be created in your current working directory:

 ```
 -graphqlsrc